Pari25/huffman-compression-project/README.md

 # huffman-compression-project

-Project is being completed by engineering three students of IGDTU, Delhi
+Project is being completed by three students of IGDTU, Delhi.